abukhadra/bootstrap-seen-compiler/README.md

 # bootstrap-seen-compiler

-porting the compiler from rust to seen.
+Porting the compiler from rust to seen.

 ## Status
 The current compiler is written in rust, `seen` is capable of importing rust modules, <br>